microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/Get-MgBetaShareListOperation.md

 # Get-MgBetaShareListOperation

 ## SYNOPSIS
-The collection of long running operations for the list.
+The collection of long-running operations on the list.

 ## SYNTAX